 Gastritis refers to the irritation and inflammation or infection of the stomach lining.

-Since the stomach secretes strong acids for the digestion of food, it is not difficult to imagine that a dog will feel discomfort and pain if his stomach lining is irritated or inflamed.
+As we all know, the stomach secretes strong acids for the digestion of food.
+So it is not difficult to imagine that a dog will feel discomfort and pain if his stomach lining is irritated or inflamed.

 Gastritis in dogs can occur suddenly (acute gastritis) or it can occur on and off over a period of time (chronic gastritis).